psiphi75/beaglebone-tips/README.md

 ## Reduce the size of the image

 First start with the smallest image.
-I use the [microSD/Standalone: (console) (BeagleBone/BeagleBone Black/BeagleBone Green)](http://elinux.org/Beagleboard:BeagleBoneBlack_Debian#microSD.2FStandalone:_.28console.29_.28BeagleBone.2FBeagleBone_Black.2FBeagleBone_Green.29).
+I use the [microSD/Standalone: (console) (BeagleBone/BeagleBone Black/BeagleBone Green)](http://elinux.org/Beagleboard:BeagleBoneBlack_Debian#microSD.2FStandalone:_.28console.29_.28BeagleBone.2FBeagleBone_Black.2FBeagleBone_Green.29) image.
 Although this is really bare-bones.
 This is just under 400MB in size.

 Then I install the following components (this will use around 250 MB):